gitexa/sigmund/README.md

 More detailed statics of the transcripts are included in the data_description.ipynb.

 ### Pre-Processing
-We implemented preprocessing steps, including:
+We implemented minor preprocessing steps during the parsing phase using regex, namely:
-* Extracting Text-Data from docx
-* Removal of "annotations" like "(spricht unverständlich")
+* Removal of annotations like "(spricht unverständlich)", or "[A: Ja]"
-* Removal of Stop-Words
-* Lemmatisation
+* Whitespace normalisation

+Further preprocessing requires more intensive computing with modules that are not part of the standard library, and as such, have been made available under the `preprocessing` section of the sigmund project.
+Examples of this are:
 * Stemming
+* Lemmatization
+* Stop-Word removal

 ### Feature Engineering
 Our aim is to find features that allow to discriminate between text associated with depression and text not associated with depression.

 An overview with features derived from literature and own thoughts can be found [here](https://docs.google.com/spreadsheets/d/1z2vkU259P_5mGQCHb67HgyoEulPsd03LQv2z-SoTG4g/edit?usp=sharing).

+Currently implemented are:
+* Agreement Score:
+* Flesch Reading Ease:
+* LIWC One Hot:
+* Talk Turn:

 ### Classification
 Besides finding metrics to describe transcripts in terms of their textual depression-related content, we also classify the transcripts based on the found features.